Know Your Rights - the Right to See a Union Steward

 You are entitled to meet with a steward off the floor and take the necessary time to discuss your issues.

 The following is the rule with respect to employees receiving union representation:

 Q. How should the situations be handled when an employee asks to see a steward or a steward requests time to process or continue processing a grievance and the steward is needed on his/her work assignment?

 A. Normally, 95% of the time, a union steward and/or employee will be released within two (2) hours of his/her request.
-If this condition cannot be met, the supervisor will notify the steward and/or employee of the reasons for delay.
+If this condition cannot be met, the supervisor will notify the steward and/or employee of the reasons for the delay.

-Normally the steward and/or employee will be released before the end of tour.
+Normally the steward and/or employee will be released before the end of the tour.
 However, if the steward and/or employee is not released within that time frame, the steward and/or employee must be released immediately upon the beginning of his/her next tour of duty.

 In the event a steward or employee is delayed until their next tour, the steward/employee should notify the supervisor of the prior request.